openrewrite/rewrite-docs/java/refactoring-java-source-code/deletestatement.md

 ### Example

-The following transforming visitor deletes `assert` statements anywhere they are found in code.
+The following refactoring visitor deletes `assert` statements anywhere they are found in code.

 ```java
 public class DeleteAsserts extends JavaRefactorVisitor {